Nekroze/dotfiles/README.md

 # Notes

-This sets up vim but does not actually install the plugins.
-You can do so by running the following command:
+This sets up vim (and neovim) but does not actually install the plugins.
+You can do so by running the following command (replace vim with nvim if you use neovim):

 ```
  $ vim +PlugInstall +qall